faceteep/neural-nets-and-flying-saucers/README.md

 # Neural Nets and Flying Saucers

-This is a repository for my talk on adversarial AI/ML using the UFO Reporting System.
+This is a repository for my talk on adversarial AI/ML using the UFO Reporting System as a test bed.

 ## Getting Started